 Compensation for injustice committed in the National Socialist era

 From the very beginning, the Federal Government has attached special priority to the process of providing moral and financial compensation for the wrongs committed by the National Socialist regime.
-This remains a key task for it, even today.
+This remains a key task, even today.

 Germany’s responsibility for its past